YogeshwaranP06/Ece_portal/README.md

 <h1 align="center">🎓 ECE Portal</h1>

+---

+A modern, secure, and intelligent placement portal developed for the **Department of Electronics and Communication Engineering, SRM TRP Engineering College**.
+The platform helps students explore placement opportunities, discover companies, analyze required skills, and prepare effectively for campus recruitment.

 <p align="center">
 An Intelligent Placement Intelligence Platform for the Department of Electronics & Communication Engineering, SRM TRP Engineering College.
 </p>